 Funds to support a Māori student stuying full-time towards the final year of a double degree, which includes a Bachelor of Laws.

-On-going funding towards tuition fees and an annual stipend for students admitted to the medical programme and who have affiliations to the East Coast of the North Island (defined geographically to include the Whakatane area to Wairoa).
+On-going funding towards tuition fees and an annual stipend for students admitted to the medical programme and who have affiliations to the East Coast of the North Island (defined geographically to include the Whakatane area to Wairoa) or the West Coast of the South Island.

-Funds to support final year honours or paper year masters students studying human nutrition and food science.
+Funds to support final year honours or paper year masters students studying Human Nutrition, Food Science or Consumer Food Science.

 $5,000 to foster the performance careers of exceptionally talented musicians who have demonstrated a strong and clear commitment to an orchestral career.